Eric Standridge is a historian and author who focuses on Oklahoma's history, with an emphasis on LeFlore County and Poteau.

 Long Lake Resort is also the perfect place to host your next event.
 A large pavilion is a centerpiece of the resort.
 Nestled along the bank of the lake, it provides a beautiful setting for weddings, birthdays, and other special events.
 If you're looking for a smaller indoor venue, there is a large meeting hall above the tourist information center.

 As a family-owned business, they are focused on providing exceptional service.

 The Bald Cypress Grove

-The first two Bald Cypress trees were planted at Long Lake by James Etter in 1928 after moving to the area from DeQueen, Arkansas.
+The first two bald cypress trees were planted at Long Lake by James Etter in 1928 after moving to the area from DeQueen, Arkansas.
 Another 200 were planted in 1952, most of which still survive.
-James Etter was the grandfather of James Kidd, prominent Poteau resident and city leader.
+James Etter was the grandfather of James Kidd, a prominent Poteau resident and city leader.